Latest New Jersey exchange updates

 The loss of the federal individual mandate penalty drove premiums up all across the country for 2019, but New Jersey insulated itself from that by implementing its own mandate (when there’s no mandate, healthy people are less likely to maintain coverage, which results in a less healthy risk pool and higher premiums for everyone who remains insured).

 In addition, New Jersey had submitted a 1332 waiver proposal, seeking federal pass-through funding for a reinsurance program.
 CMS was still reviewing that proposal when rates were being filed, so the 5.8 percent average proposed rate increase for New Jersey plans did not account for the reinsurance program.
-Federal approval for the state’s 1332 waiver came in mid-August.
+Federal approval for the state’s 1332 waiver came in August 2018.
 State regulators had already noted that the rates would be revised if and when the reinsurance program was approved, and they expected the 2019 rates to be 15 percent lower with reinsurance than they would otherwise have been.

 Sure enough, Governor Murphy’s office announced in early September that average rates in the individual market would decline by 9.3 percent in 2019, after accounting for the impact of the reinsurance program.
 So if New Jersey hadn’t done anything at all, rates would have increased by an average of nearly 13 percent.
 But instead, because the state implemented an individual mandate and a reinsurance program, the average rates decreased by more than 9 percent.